Lincoln Community Health Center, Inc.

 - Durham Recovery Response Center – Collaborative Program With The Durham Center

-- Early Intervention Clinic and Primary Care Clinic located at the Durham County Human Services Building
+- Early Intervention Clinic and Primary Care Clinic located at the Durham County Department of Health & Human Services Building

 - Health Care for the Homeless located at the Community Shelter for HOPE